Honey Lemon Pepper Wings (Grill or Oven)

 Hot honey lemon pepper chicken wings take minimal ingredients to make.
 Many items you probably already have on hand.

-To make the lemon pepper rub you’ll need the following: olive oil, lemon pepper, cajun seasoning, black pepper and garlic salt.
+Lemon Pepper Seasoning – To make the lemon pepper rub you’ll need the following: olive oil, lemon pepper, cajun seasoning, black pepper and garlic salt.
 We use salt free seasoning as so we can control the sodium content.
+If you prefer to purchase ready made spices, here are some options on Amazon.

-Try and snag a bag labeled “split wings” or “party wings” to make honey lemon pepper wings.
+Fresh Chicken Wings – Try and snag a bag labeled “split wings” or “party wings” to make honey lemon pepper wings.
 This means the chicken wings arrive with the drummette and wing already detached.
+We always snatch up this bag at Costco.
 If you can’t find them, no worries.
 Just cut the chicken at the joint and remove the wing tip before tossing.

 That’s it!
 That’s all the ingredients you need!